slayoffer/hindsight/hindsight-docs/docs/developer/retrieval.md

 **Strengths**: Historical queries, time-bounded search

 **Example**: "What did Alice do last spring?" → Events in March-May range

+**How it works**: Combines semantic entry points with time filtering, then traverses the entity graph while only following links to facts within the temporal range.
+See [Temporal Reasoning](./temporal-reasoning.md) for detailed explanation.

 ## Result Fusion (RRF)